 |Fall 2017||Begin migrating courses from Blackboard to Canvas in consultation with academic departments.
 All courses still will be offered to students through Blackboard with very few exceptions.|

 |Spring 2018||Continue migrating courses and begin offering courses in Canvas with the majority of courses still being available in Blackboard.|

 |Summer/Fall 2018||Continue migrating and offering courses in both Canvas and Blackboard.|

 |Spring 2019||All courses will be offered exclusively in Canvas.|

 Detailed development of transition plans with individual instructors, departments, and programs is ongoing.
 At this time, we are working to identify courses that will be migrated for Spring 2018 delivery in Canvas, and you can expect to hear by mid-September if your program or course has been identified to move to Canvas for the Spring 2018 delivery.

-CLEAR will ensure that instructors, TAs/TFs, and staff will have multiple resources and formats available for training in Canvas.
-While immediate resources (see below) are available to begin learning Canvas basics, stay tuned for upcoming training opportunities in multiple formats: face-to-face sessions with an instructional consultant, group training classes, video-based training, and text-based documentation.
-To request training please visit the Canvas Training Dates page and sign up for a session.
+To request face-to-face training please visit the Canvas Training Dates page and sign up for a session.
 If all sessions are full please complete the Canvas Waitlist form.
+If you would like to enroll in the self-paced online training, complete this form.
 In the meantime, if you are interested in learning more about Canvas, here are a few helpful links.